-Kaeng kari refers to Thai yellow curry and is typically known to be the mildest of the three major types of Thai curry.
+Kaeng kari refers to yellow curry and is typically known to be the mildest of the three major types of Thai curry.

 From what I understand, kaeng kari is basically a milder version of gaeng daeng that’s been lightened with turmeric and generally contains less chili.
 Other ingredients include garlic, cumin, coriander, fenugreek, lemongrass, ginger, and bay leaf.

 Kaeng kari is typically served with chicken (kaeng kari kai) or beef but it can be made with other proteins as well like duck, fish, or shrimp.
 It can be served with potatoes and vegetables and is usually enjoyed with steamed rice or round rice noodles known as khanom jeen.